 - Melt one tablespoon of butter in the same skillet over medium-high heat.
 Add the smashed garlic cloves and black pepper, then saute for 2 minutes, stirring with a wooden turner.

 - Reduce the heat to medium, then add 1/4 cup of white wine to deglaze the pan.
-Scrape the bottom of the cast iron skillet with the wooden turner to free up any bits from the pork chops.
+Scrape the bottom of the cast iron skillet with the wooden turner to free up any brown bits from the meat.

 - Add the chicken stock, fresh thyme leaves, and Worchestire sauce.
 Stir with wooden turner and let the pan sauce cook for 5 minutes.
 (For a thicker sauce, add one tablespoon of a cornstarch and water slurry.)